nablarch/nablarch-document/en/application_framework/application_framework/web_service/rest/architecture.rst

  - Consumption (specify the media type of the request)
  - Valid (runs BeanValidation for the request)

-For comparison of functions between JSR339 and JAX-RS support , see :ref:`restful_web_service_functional_comparison`.
+For comparison of functions between Jakarta RESTful Web Services and JAX-RS support , see :ref:`restful_web_service_functional_comparison`.

 .. important::